AnyGrasp: Robust and Efficient Grasp Perception in Spatial and Temporal Domains: Related work

 \subsection{Grasp Pose Detection}

 The grasp pose detection problem can be defined as predicting several poses for a given scene, usually in the Cartesian space, such that the robot can successfully lift the objects when moving its end-effector to those poses.
 Early methods would assume full 2D or 3D knowledge of the objects~\cite{bicchi2000robotic, shimoga1996robot}, or approximate the objects into a set of primitive shapes~\cite{miller2003automatic, bowers2003manipulation}.
 These methods would meet limitations in real-world environments where the 3D models of objects are hard to obtain.
 Learning-based methods help to alleviate this dilemma through large-scale data and automatic feature extraction.
-Representations for grasp pose detection evolved with the development of learning-based methods.
-Saxena~\etal\cite{saxena2006robotic, saxena2008robotic, saxena2008learning} proposed a point-based representation, where a single point indicates the grasp pose location.
-Later, Le~\etal\cite{le2010learning} proposed a point pair representation that is easier to learn.
-In~\cite{jiang2011efficient}, Jiang~\etal used a rectangle to represent the grasp pose, which took the physical size of the gripper into consideration.
-This rectangle-based representation, as well as the Cornell dataset~\cite{jiang2011efficient, lenz2015deep}, became widely adopted in planar grasp pose detection.
-Later, Mahler~\etal\cite{dexnet1, dexnet2} concluded two concerns regarding the human-labeled datasets that it may require significant data collection time, and the grasp quality annotation is not guaranteed.
-Thus, they proposed to learn with simulated data and robust analytic grasp metrics.
-Morrison~\etal\cite{morrison2018closing} focused on another aspect of the grasping problem that previous methods only generated sparse grasp poses for a scene.
-They developed GGCNN, which generates pixel-wise grasp quality maps based on the rectangle annotation in~\cite{lenz2015deep}.
+Representations for grasp pose detection evolved with the development of learning-based methods, including a point-based representation~\cite{saxena2006robotic, saxena2008robotic, saxena2008learning}, a point pair representation~\cite{le2010learning}, a rectangle representation~\cite{jiang2011efficient, lenz2015deep, multi, redmon2015real, pinto2016supersizing, dexnet1, dexnet2}, a grasp quality maps representation~\cite{morrison2018closing}, etc. These methods mainly generate 4 DoF grasp poses on the camera plane.
+The limitation in the degree of freedom may neglect some vital grasp poses, \eg grasp poses on the edge of a plate, and result in failure.